 “Diagnosis of clinically significant prostate cancer with non-invasive means is a real clinical challenge,” said Dr. Halpern.
 “Combining contrast enhanced ultrasound with subharmonic imaging has the potential to provide a new, non-invasive method for diagnosis and characterization of prostate cancer.”Back To Top

-ARRS 2019: Detecting prostate cancer with contrast-enhance subharmonic imaging.
+ARRS 2019: Detecting prostate cancer with contrast-enhanced subharmonic imaging.
 Appl Radiol.